rossop/cad-refactoring-poc/README.md

 ├── doc/
 │
 │
-├── notebooks/          # Jupyter notebooks which can be runned usign Docker │
+├── notebooks/          # Jupyter notebooks which can be run using Docker │
 ├── src/                # Source code for your CAD refactoring library │   ├── __init__.py     # Makes this directory a Python package